quangIO/no-duo-lockout/README.md

 # Is this secure?

-No. Just like the Duo App. (you should not use the browser extension by the way; but if you do remember to set the password or encrypt it)
+No. Just like the Duo App (you should not use the browser extension by the way; but if you do, set the password and/or encrypt sensitive data)

 # Alternative (preferred) methods

-Duo allows using FIDO devices to authenticate (that is actually more secure than using phones tbh).
+Duo allows using FIDO devices for 2FA (that is actually more secure than using phones tbh).
 It also supports TouchID (only Apple and Chrome).
 However, ~~i am broke~~ another solution supporting all platforms is using a u2f emulation -> add u2f devices to Duo

 * Linux: https://github.com/danstiner/rust-u2f (remember to set udev rules depending on your distro)
 * Win: https://github.com/SoftU2F/SoftU2F-Win